 Resources

 For resources, check out the Learning About Video and Broadcasting online class offered through the Southwest Museum of Engineering, Communications, and Computation.
-Also, the Association of Performing Arts and Entertainment Professionals offers an ESET’s program teaching essential skills for entertainment technicians to include audio, rigging, safety, and lighting, to mention a few.
+Also, the Association of Performing Arts and Entertainment Professionals offers an ESET’s program teaching essential skills for entertainment technicians.

 Broadcast Technician Career Video Transcript